Ellerbach/Bot-Workshop/First-Bot-with-Bot-Framework.md

    3. *"what is petr doing?"*
    4. *"kdo je petr?"*
    5. *"čemu se petr věnuje?"*
+Note: 4. and 5. are to support local languages if you want.
+You can add more sentenses if you want.
 5. **Save**.
 6. Set "petr" as a new entity called *name* in all utterances.
 7. **Save** again.
 8. Add more utterances with multiple-word entities.
+Same as previously, you can enter multiple languages.
    1. *"who is karel karlík?"*
    2. *"kdo je karel karlík?"*
 9. Train & Test